marbleville/HuskSheet-Group7/README.md

 ## To Run the Project

 -   `make build`

     -   Builds and runs the project and runs all tests in one step
     -   Note: The tests take a moment to run

+-   To change ther base API URL
+    -   Change the `BASE_URL` variable in `client/src/config/clientConfig.ts`
+        to one of the given const values

 ## Project status